 - Your agents are having trouble adapting to a new technological solution in your call center and they need to study up (and fast);

-- Your agents are burning out and employee turnover is at an historic high;
+- Your agents are burning out and employee turnover is at a historic high;

 - Your agents seem lethargic, disengaged, and are calling in sick more than usual;

-- Customer complaints about poorly-trained or unresponsive agents are at an historic high;
+- Customer complaints about poorly-trained or unresponsive agents are at a historic high;

 - You want a clearer understanding or microscopic snapshot of how engaged your call agents actually are; and/or

-- You have new employees who need to meet the team and train up on your company and their roles, and fast!
+- You have new employees who need to meet the team and train your company and their roles, and fast!

 Gamification can potentially: